 In the weeks and months following the verbal commitment, student-athletes should follow up with the coach to let them know about any progress they are making academically and athletically.
 Keeping an open line of communication is crucial.
 And be sure to remain on good terms with other coaches (schools that you had prior contact with or had received an offer.)
 Your situation (or the coach’s) may change.
 If that is the case, this provides you a better opportunity to follow up with those schools if needed.

 No, verbal commitments do not guarantee a scholarship.
 Instead, a verbal commitment is an unofficial contract between the athlete and coach.
 The NCAA does not recognize or even track verbal commitments between athletes and colleges.
-The only time an athlete can officially commit to a college is during the signing period, when they sign their national letter of intent
+The only time an athlete can officially commit to a college is during the signing period, when they sign their financial aid agreement.

 While the answer is no, it is very uncommon for a school to walk back on their offer.
 That said, there have been athletes who committed to a school, and when signing day came, they didn’t end up receiving an official offer.
 Here are a few of the common scenarios in which that might happen: